 - Access to Birmingham Scheme: The Access to Birmingham scheme is a programme which supports students interested in applying to the University of Birmingham, who have little or no experience of higher education.
 Students on the scheme receive practice interviews for courses where relevant, financial support of up to £3,500 per year of study, and lowered grade requirements (BBB instead of AAB).

-- The Oxford Foundation Year: Oxford University has launched the Foundation Year at Lady Margaret Hall College, a free and fully-funded year-long course designed to help students from underrepresented backgrounds reach their potential.
-The Foundation Year accepts students with grades lower than the standard Oxford offer (BBB at A-Level, instead of AAA).
+- Foundation Oxford: Oxford University has launched Foundation Oxford at Lady Margaret Hall College, a free and fully-funded year-long course designed to help students from underrepresented backgrounds reach their potential.
+Foundation Oxford accepts students with grades lower than the standard Oxford offer (BBB at A-Level, instead of AAA).

 - Access Manchester Year: The University of Manchester offers Year 12 and 13 students from underrepresented backgrounds the opportunity to pursue education through the Access Manchester scheme.
 The scheme involves a reduced offer in the A-Level grades needed to study at the University of Manchester, advice and guidance in applying to the university, and help with completing university style academic work.